zMoooooritz/go-let-loose/README.md

 ## 🚀 Features

-- Bindings for all supported RCON operations.
+- Bindings for all supported RCON v1 and v2 operations.
 - Proper typing for maps, armaments, squads, and more.
 - Event system that expands on the HLL provided logs.
 - Support for Lua plugins.